IBM-Bluemix-Docs/mobilefoundation/c_using_mfs_p1.md

   *	1 GB of memory.
 This size is enough for development, light testing activities, and small scale production workloads.

   * To access the MobileFirst Server by using CLI you need the credentials, which are available when you click **Service credentials** from the navigation pane of the IBM Cloud console.

+    The Developer plan does not offer a persistent database, as such be sure to backup your configuration as explained in the [FAQ section](/docs/services/mobilefoundation?topic=mobilefoundation-mfp-faq#persistentdatabase).
+    {: note}

 You can now manage your mobile apps and mobile devices, use your server as a mobile backend, send push notifications, and do more.